What Are The Implications of Gall’s Law For Digital Marketing?

 What is Gall’s Law?

-Gall’s Law is a rule of thumb which indicates that complex systems that work are normally found to have evolved from a simple system that worked.
+Gall’s Law is a rule of thumb or heuristic which indicates that complex systems that work are normally found to have evolved from a simple system that worked.
 This means trying to design a complex system from scratch is never successful and it cannot be made to work once it has been created.
 It is necessary to begin again with a simple system before trying to make it complex.

 Gall’s Law originates from John Gall’s book Systemantics: How Systems Really Work and How They Fail.
 The law supports the idea of under-specification and has been used to explain the success of the World Wide Web and Facebook.
 Both of these systems began life as fairly uncomplicated systems but have since evolved over time to become highly complex ecosystems.